BISO Home > Board Membership and Staff > Biographical Sketches of BISO Board Members

 Biographical Sketches of BISO Board Members

 Tilahun D. Yilma (NAS) is Professor of Virology and Director, International Laboratory of Molecular Biology for Tropical Disease Agents, School of Veterinary Medicine, University of California, Davis.
-He is nominated to serve as chair for a three year term.
 Dr. Yilma is a current member of the Committee on Human Rights of the NAS, NAE and IOM; NAS International Temporary Nominating Group for Class VI: Applied Biological, Agricultural, and Environmental Sciences.
 Dr. Yilma is an immunologist whose research has focused on the development of recombinant vaccines and rapid diagnostic kits for the viral diseases of animals and humans.
 This work has produced the knowledge and the biotechnology required for the global eradication of rinderpest, a virus infecting cattle that has threatened the economies of developing countries in Asia and Africa.
 He received his PhD from the University of California, Davis in 1977.

 Daniel L. Goroff is currently a Program Director at Alfred Sloan Foundation in New York.
 Prior to that, he served as vice president and Dean of the Faculty at Harvey Mudd College, CA. Dr. Goroff is a past chair and member of the U.S. National Commission on Mathematics Instruction and has distinguished himself as a leader in mathematics and science education and in its advocacy.
 In addition to his faculty roles, he served as associate director of the Derek Bok Center for Teaching and Learning and as a tutor at Harvard's Leverett House.
 His interests are in dynamical systems and Hamiltonian mechanics mathematical history, philosophy, and education.
 Dr. Goroff received his Ph.D. from Princeton University in 1984.